Deploy Access Tier

 A common setup is to create a public DNS entry for a service domain name, and a private DNS entry for the same service domain name.
 The end-user device will use the public DNS entry to resolve the name to to the public IP address of the Access Tier.
 The Access Tier will use the private DNS entry to resolve the name to the private IP of the upstream service instance.

-Network performance may be improved by setting up service name resolution to direct client devices to geographically closer Banyan Access Tiers.
+Network performance may be improved by setting up service name resolution to direct client devices to geographically closer Access Tiers.

 Performance